geo-python/site/source/lessons/L1/course-environment-components.rst

     2. Go to Account-tab
     3. Join Group **Geo-Python** using the joining code: ``geo-python-tadl4``

-    After joining the group, you should be able to view twn new environment called `Geo-Python 2021` on the Dashboard.
+    After joining the group, you should be able to view the course environments called `Geo-Python 2021` on the Dashboard.

 .. figure:: img/CSC_join_group.png
    :alt: Join Group in CSC Notebooks